wp-plugins/subscribe2-widget-pro/readme.txt

 3. The widget settings page

 == Changelog ==

+= 1.2.5 =
+* New: Added anti-spam feature to widget found in version 9.0 of Subscribe2
+* Updated: Thorough testing and debugging of non-AJAX submission methods
+* Updated: Reworked email validation regex for email field
+* Cleanup: Removed unused is_subscribe2_activated function

 = 1.2.2 =
 * Updated: Polished upgrade/downgrade code and removed isJSON PHP 5.3+ function for users of older PHP versions